goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Unlocking Your Quirk.md

 ****

+%% #todos: Revise Terms for Quirk Tier Bonus and Quirk Die to reference their respective Quirk type (Mutation Bonus and Emitter Die). %%

+****
 ## What is Your Quirk

 The manifestation of a Quirk can encompass an infinite range of characteristics and functions, however everyone possess three key traits.